keawade/keawade.github.io/content/2015-12-27-Advent_of_Code.md

 title = "Advent of Code: Not Quite Lisp" date = 2015-12-27 slug = "2015-12-27-Advent_of_Code"
-description = "My solutions and approach to the first Advent of Code challenge for 2015."
+description = "Advent of Code 2015 day 1 writeup."
 +++

 [Eric Wastl](http://was.tl/) has created a series of holiday themed programming exercises over at [Advent of Code](http://adventofcode.com/) and I thought it would be fun to post my solutions to these exercises now that they have all been released.
 I'll be posting more of my solutions as I have time to write up my methodologies (and complete some of them).